Electrocution And Electrical Accidents

 Electrocution or electrical shocks can happen almost anywhere.
 The workplace, the home and others’ properties are potential areas for accidents to occur.
 Depending on where the accident occurs, different businesses and individuals may be held accountable.

 California laws on property owner negligence may apply.
 So may workers’ compensation laws or the laws that affect power lines or dangerous or defective products.

-At the Oakland law firm of Butler Viadro, LLP, we thoroughly investigate cases to determine which regulations, codes and laws apply.
+At the Oakland law firm of Viadro Law, LLP, we thoroughly investigate cases to determine which regulations, codes and laws apply.
 Depending on the facts of your case and the regulations, codes and laws involved, we hold the right parties accountable for the harm you experienced.

 There are many things that can cause electrocution, shock injuries and electrical burns: